edm00se/astro-blog/src/content/blog/2016-06-14-in-defense-of-bower.md

 ---
-title: 'In Defense of Bower'
+title: "In Defense of Bower"
-description: 'and exploring npm in replacement of its front-end dependency management'
+description: "and exploring npm in replacement of its front-end dependency management"
 pubDatetime: 2016-06-14
 published: true
-tags: ['node', 'npm', 'bower']
+tags: ["node", "npm", "bower"]
 canonical_url: false
 category: web
 permalink: /in-defense-of-bower/